scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The options within a header MUST be processed strictly in the order they appear in the header.
 This is to prevent a receiver from, for example, scanning through the header looking for a specific option and processing this option prior to all preceding ones.

-Individual options may have specific alignment requirements, to ensure that multibyte values within the `OptData` fields have natural boundaries.
+Individual options MAY have specific alignment requirements, to ensure that multibyte values within the `OptData` fields have natural boundaries.
 The alignment requirement of an option is specified using the notation "xn+y".
 This means that the `OptType` MUST appear at an integer multiple of x bytes from the start of the header, plus y bytes.
 For example:

 - `2n`: means any 2-bytes offset from the start of the header.
 - `4n+2`: means any 4-bytes offset from the start of the header, plus 2 bytes.